hos-b/sqlgen/docs/README.md

 - [Defining Tables](defining_tables.md) - How to define tables using C++ structs
 - [sqlgen::col](col.md) - How to represent columns in queries
+- [sqlgen::literals](literals.md) - How to use column and table alias literals in queries
 - [sqlgen::Flatten](flatten.md) - How to "inherit" fields from other structs
 - [sqlgen::PrimaryKey](primary_key.md) - How to define primary keys in sqlgen
 - [sqlgen::Result](result.md) - How sqlgen handles errors and results